 It makes sense that Halloween comes at the end of Cybersecurity Awareness Month, because the numbers are terrifying.

 Far too many people and businesses still rely on authentication tools that are no longer fit for purpose.
-And the disruption of the pandemic has created new opportunities for fraudsters to exploit.
+And the disruption of the last 19 months has created new opportunities for fraudsters to exploit.
 That’s why it’s more urgent than ever to move away from traditional customer authentication methods like PINs and passwords to stronger factors like biometrics.

 There‘s no such thing as a strong password